-A very basic thing that any home owner should do on a regular basis (monthly) is to simply stand at the center of the deck and try to cause the deck to wobble or rack simply by moving your body in the fashion of playing with a hula hoop.
+A very basic thing that any home owner should do on a regular basis (monthly) is to simply stand at various areas of the deck and try to cause the deck to wobble or rack simply by moving your body in the fashion of playing with a hula hoop.
 If you feel the deck’s structure move at all, this is an obvious indication that something is loose or improperly supported or bracketed.
 A qualified deck contractor should be called to make needed repairs at once.

-Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer and an ASHI Certified Inspector (ACI).
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
+He also earned the "ASHI Deck Inspection Specialist" certification.
 He can be reached at: 717-361-9467 or firstname.lastname@example.org.

-WIN Home Inspection provides a wide array of home inspection services in the Lancaster, PA area.
+WIN Home Inspection has provided a wide array of home inspection services in the Lancaster, PA area since 2002.
 This article was authored by Matthew Steger, ACI - owner of WIN Home Inspection in Lancaster, PA.
 No article, or portion thereof, may be reproduced or copied without prior written consent of Matthew Steger.